Indiana Labor Laws Guide

 The following major life events may qualify employees or their dependents for COBRA coverage:

-Employees or their families can have their health insurance (which they must still pay in full) extended for 18 to 36 months if they are found to be eligible.
+If eligible, employees or their families can have their health insurance (which they must still pay in full) extended for 18 to 36 months.

 Occupational safety in Indiana